-- Triple-negative breast cancer - These breast cancer cells test negative for estrogen receptors, progesterone receptors, and HER2.
+These breast cancer cells test negative for estrogen receptors, progesterone receptors, and HER2.
 Triple-negative breast cancer will be treated differently than the other types of breast cancer since hormones are not playing a role in the breast cancer’s growth.
-Learn more about triple negative breast cancer and the clinical research that is being conducted at select Virginia Oncology Associates locations including Chesapeake, Hampton, Newport News, Norfolk, and Virginia Beach.
+Learn more about triple negative breast cancer and the clinical research that is being conducted at select Virginia Oncology Associates locations.

 Hormone Status & Breast Cancer